sidthekid134/coda-algo-club/README.md

 </center>

-**We'll tentatively agree to say 12/06 is our last day, but we can play it by ear.**
+**We'll tentatively agree to say 12/06 is our last day, but we can play it by ear!**

 **If you are interested in presenting for a certain topic that has already been added to the schedule, or want to suggest a topic to cover, please contact me directly!**